Genosite/One-Page-Many-Pointer/README.md

-One-Page-Many-Pointer
+One-Page-Many-Pointers
 =====================

-One Page Many Pointer is an experiment about co browsing
+One Page Many Pointers is an experiment about co browsing